 If you're in the market for the best bridge camera, you've come to the right place.
 With huge zoom lenses and chunky, DSLR-style handling, they're a popular choice for many – particularly for travel if you don't want to have a weighty kit bag.

 Bridge cameras are a versatile and affordable alternative to DSLRs.
 They offer many of the same manual controls (as well as a host of easy-to-use auto modes) plus a huge built-in zoom lens that covers everything from wide-angle to super-telephoto photography.

-This makes bridge cameras a great all-on-one solution, especially if you want to travel relatively light, as you'll have one camera that's great for shooting expansive landscapes as well as tightly framed subjects like wildlife.
+If you want to travel relatively light, you'll have one camera that's great for shooting expansive landscapes as well as tightly framed subjects like wildlife.

 There are two important differences to be aware of, though.
 The first is that while some models now sport one-inch sensors, bridge cameras still have much smaller sensors than DSLRs or mirrorless cameras.
 Basically, that means they're not likely to match those models for picture quality.
-If that's your key concern, stick with one of these options.
+If that's your key concern, stick with one of those options.

 - Sony Cyber-shot RX10 IV

 - Panasonic Lumix FZ1000

 - Nikon Coolpix P1000

 The second is that the lens is non-removable on a bridge camera, so although it can handle a wide range of subjects you can't swap to a macro lens for close-ups, for example, or a super-wide-angle lens, or a fast prime lens for low-light photography.